Cicada Killer Control

 Mowing grass to prevent Cicada Killers

 • Properly maintain your lawn to promote thick, dense turf.
+Maintain regular mowing.

 • Water your lawn deeply with 1 to 1.5 inches of water.

-• You can also try mowing the lawn on a higher setting of 3 to 4 inches as tall vegetation is unappealing to Cicada Killers and will make them less likely to dig a nesting tunnel in your yard.
+• You can also try mowing the lawn on a higher setting of 3 to 4 inches, as tall vegetation is unappealing to cicada killers and will make them less likely to dig a nesting tunnel in your yard.

 • If visible tunnels pop up, apply Sylo Insecticide directly to these tunnels as soon as they are spotted.